Coulter Airfield will be closed on Monday, May 25, 2015

-Coulter Airfield will be closed on Friday, April 3 in observance of the Easter Holiday weekend, and will reopen on Monday, April 6.
+Coulter Airfield will be closed on Monday, May 25 in observance of Memorial Day.
 For emergency fueling, please call (979) 822-3777.

 Coulter Airfield is a tremendous asset to the City of Bryan, and leaders have set a goal of building on the airport’s successes and developing a solid business plan to lead its future.

 The land on Texas 21 where Coulter Airfield sits was donated by the W.J.
 Coulter Family in 1938.